-- (i) Single Family Referral (100 Points) Single persons referred to Opportunity Home under the terms and conditions of a Memorandum of Agreement with a certifying social service agency, such as Haven for Hope, to receive an available efficiency or one-bedroom unit [24 CFR 960.206(b)(5)].
-Individuals must meet at least one of the following criteria: - (A) Elderly (age 62 or older); - (B) Displaced; - (C) Homeless; or - (D) Persons with disabilities. - (ii) Emergency or Major Disaster (75 Points) Extended to families that are involuntarily displaced due to an officially declared emergency or major disaster (natural or man-made) within the last six months as verified by referral from an approved agency, including but not limited to, the American Red Cross or the Federal Emergency Management Agency (FEMA). - (iii) Opportunity Home Program Displacement (75 Points) -Extended to families that are involuntarily displaced by the following: - (A) Opportunity Home action (emergency relocation, purchase, demolition, sale of property, extensive rehabilitation, etc.).
-Displaced families have a preference and can select from available units at Opportunity Home properties;
+- (i) Small Family Referral (100 Points) - Families composed of up to two individuals certified by a designated social service agency as eligible based on the criteria below and referred to Opportunity Home under the terms and conditions of a Memorandum of Agreement with a certifying social service agency, such as Haven for Hope, to receive an available efficiency or one-bedroom unit [24 CFR 960.206(a), 24 CFR 960.206(c)].
+Individuals must meet at least one of the following criteria: - (A) Elderly (age 62 or older); - (B) Displaced; - (C) Homeless; or - (D) Persons with disabilities. - (ii) Emergency or Major Disaster (75 Points) - Extended to families that are involuntarily displaced due to an officially declared emergency or major disaster (natural or man-made) within the last six months as verified by referral from an approved agency, including but not limited to, the American Red Cross or the Federal Emergency Management Agency (FEMA). - (iii) Opportunity Home Program Displacement (75 Points) - Extended to families that are involuntarily displaced by the following: - (A) Opportunity Home action (emergency relocation, purchase, demolition, sale of property, extensive rehabilitation, etc.).

-- (B) Opportunity Home owned and/or operated housing development that Opportunity Home/HUD sells, forecloses, or demolishes (to include major renovations and modernization, property acquisition, or Opportunity Home action).
-Families affected have a preference to return to the former redeveloped Opportunity Home property; or - (C) Opportunity Home-sponsored housing programs [Moderate-Rehabilitation Program, Continuum of Care (CoC), Housing Choice Voucher (HCV) Program, Homeownership Program, 5H Homeownership Program, and Section 32 Homeownership] to meet specific housing needs (i.e., bedroom size, reasonable accommodation, legal judgements) or to provide housing due to loss of program funding. - (v) 80/20 Elderly Preference (40 Points) Extended to elderly families for 80/20 properties. - (A) Opportunity Home implemented an 80 to 20 ratio of elderly to non-elderly disabled residents at Marie McGuire, Fair Avenue, WC White and Lewis Chatham to maintain an optimal mixed population in each community. - (B) Opportunity Home will select elderly families from the waiting list at a higher rate than the 4-to-1 ratio to assist properties in meeting the target 80/20 mix. - (C) This preference will automatically be applied to those that meet the preference eligibility criteria until such time as an optimal mix of elderly and non-elderly disabled residents is reached for an 80/20 community.
-Preference may be applied only to maintain the designated ratio of populations at 80/20 properties. - (D) Preference Eligibility: - (1) Be an elderly family; and - (2) Select either Marie McGuire, Fair Avenue, WC White or Lewis Chatham through the online application. - (iv) Victoria Plaza Supportive Services Preference (40 Points) -Extended to disabled families referred by Center for Health Care Services (CHCS). - (A) Families referred will be given preference at the Victoria Plaza community and will receive on-site supportive services from CHCS.
+- Displaced families have a preference and can select from available units at Opportunity Home properties; - (B) Opportunity Home owned and/or operated housing development that Opportunity Home/HUD sells, forecloses, or demolishes (to include major renovations and modernization, property acquisition, or Opportunity Home action).
+Families affected have a preference to return to the former redeveloped Opportunity Home property; or - (C) Opportunity Home-sponsored housing programs [Moderate-Rehabilitation Program, Continuum of Care (CoC), Housing Choice Voucher (HCV) Program, Homeownership Program, 5H Homeownership Program, and Section 32 Homeownership] to meet specific housing needs (i.e., bedroom size, reasonable accommodation, legal judgements) or to provide housing due to loss of program funding. - (iv) 80/20 Elderly Preference (40 Points) - Extended to elderly families for 80/20 properties. - (A) Opportunity Home implemented an 80 to 20 ratio of elderly to non-elderly disabled residents at Marie McGuire, Fair Avenue, WC White and Lewis Chatham to maintain an optimal mixed population in each community. - (B) Opportunity Home will select elderly families from the waiting list at a higher rate than the 4-to-1 ratio to assist properties in meeting the target 80/20 mix. - (C) This preference will automatically be applied to those that meet the preference eligibility criteria until such time as an optimal mix of elderly and non-elderly disabled residents is reached for an 80/20 community.
+Preference may be applied only to maintain the designated ratio of populations at 80/20 properties. - (D) Preference Eligibility: - (1) Be an elderly family; and - (2) Select either Marie McGuire, Fair Avenue, WC White or Lewis Chatham through the online application. - (v) Victoria Plaza Supportive Services Preference (40 Points) - Extended to disabled families referred by Center for Health Care Services (CHCS).

+(A) Families referred will be given preference at the Victoria Plaza community and will receive on-site supportive services from CHCS.